holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_functions_and_fractals/09_test_prep/lesson_plan.md

     - Prisoner's dilemma one last time
     - `for` vs. `while`
     - TIL entries
+- Recursion
+    - Do iterative version of a square
+    - Do recursive version of a square
+        - How many recursive calls?
+        - What is the base case
+        - What does the call stack look like?
 - Prepare for test
     - Allowed to bring TIL
     - Test should be between 40m - 1h but is untimed